Matyslgr/MyTepitechTraining/README.md

 ```bash
 npm install
 ```

-### Configuration

-Create a file named .env in the folder server of your project and add the OpenAI
+3. **Create a file named .env in the folder server of your project and add the OpenAI**
 ```bash
 cd server
 ```